Jørstad Station

-Jørstad Station (Jørstad statsjon) is a railway station in the village of Jørstad in the municipality of Snåsa in Trøndelag county, Norway.
+Jørstad Station (Jørstad statsjon) is a railway station in the village of Jørstad in Snåsa Municipality in Trøndelag county, Norway.
 The station was opened on 30 October 1926 when this section of the Nordlandsbanen railway line opened.
 It was originally just a small stop, but it was upgraded to a full station in 1930.
 In 1984, it was reduced to an unstaffed stop once again.